vickyhwang77/sentimentAnalysis_PeerReview/README.md

 # Introduction
 This script performs sentiment analysis on peer reviews of eLife's and F1000's published preprints.
 The goal is to calculate sentiment scores from the extracted texts.
-The sentiment scores are based on a custom analysis that categorizes words and phrases into different levels of positivity and negativity.
+The sentiment scores for eLife are based on a custom analysis that categorizes words and phrases into different levels of positivity and negativity.
+For F1000, a prediction is generated based on reviewer decisions such as "Approved," "Approved With Reservations," and other possible outcomes.

 # Dependencies
 Before running the script, make sure to install the following dependencies: